Owerke/Twixxer/README.md

 - [ ] Make it look like twitter using any CSS library or plain CSS.
   - We use tailwind, so welcome to do it https://www.youtube.com/watch?v=YTdE7nYMJis&t=1s
 - [ ] Admin panel
   - This is a "stand-alone" feature.
 This means that it doesn't have to be part of the twitter application, but can be a whole different solution.
 The administrator can see all tweets and delete them if wanted.
-It is a SPA, so deleting a tweet doesn't reload the whole page
+It is a SPA, so deleting a tweet doesn't reload the whole page.
 - [ ] Choose 1 extra functionality that you find challenging/interesting in twitter and implement it (SEARCH)
 - [ ] look like twitter using any CSS library or plain CSS.
-We use tailwind, so welcome to do it https://www.youtube.com/watch?v=YTdE7nYMJis&t=1s
+  - We use tailwind, so welcome to do it https://www.youtube.com/watch?v=YTdE7nYMJis&t=1s
 - [ ] Have back-end validation
-- [ ] Have front-end validation - Use any library you want, or create your own
+- [ ] Have front-end validation
+  - Use any library you want, or create your own
-- [ ] Keep the data in lists and/or dictionaries.
+- [x] Keep the data in lists and/or dictionaries.
 I suggest you use SQLite
 - [ ] Uploaded to PythonAnywhere
   - https://youtu.be/HW8QoyP0pBE?t=30
-- [ ] Use proper HTTP methods: GET, POST, PUT, DELETE
+- [x] Use proper HTTP methods: GET, POST, PUT, DELETE
-- [ ] Use proper status codes: 20x, 30x, 40x, 50x
+- [x] Use proper status codes: 20x, 30x, 40x, 50x
-- [ ] Use try-except
+- [x] Use try-except
-- [ ] Use regular expressions when needed
+- [x] Use regular expressions when needed

 ### Optional